Water and Sewer Rates / Fees

 Calculate your estimated monthly bill here.

-Water, Water Resources and Wastewater Impact Fees
+Water and Wastewater Development Fees

 Water and Wastewater Impact Fees / Processes

-- Converting from an individual septic system to the city sewer system
+- Converting from an individual septic system to the city sewer system:

-- Installing a water meter if you live outside the city limits
+- Installing a water meter if you live outside the city limits:

-- Reducing the size of your water meter
+- Reducing the size of your water meter:

 - Utility Billing - Customer Service